Company Registration in Bahrain

 • Minimum number of directors required is 2

-A commandite partnership by shares is a company established between two categories of partners – one of which is that of joint partners who are jointly responsible, to the extent of their entire personal wealth for the company’s obligations, and the other is that of limited partners (shareholders) who are not liable for the company’s obligations except to the extent of their equity (shares) in the capital.
+A commandite by shares company in Bahrain is established between two categories of partners – one of which is that of joint partners who are jointly responsible, to the extent of their entire personal wealth, for the company’s obligations, and the other is that of limited partners (shareholders) who are not liable for the company’s obligations except to the extent of their equity (shares) in the capital.

 Main Features